Preliminary Program

 Reserve Officers Association of the United States Building

-First Street and Constitution Avenue, NE, Washington, DC
+First Street and Constitution Avenue, NE

 Tenth Annual Reception for the Congressional Independent Colleges Caucus (CICC)